shivendrra/biosaic/README.md

 # Biosaic
 ## Overview
 Biosaic(Bio-Mosaic) is a tokenizer library built for [Enigma2](https://github.com/shivendrra/enigma2).
 It contains: Tokenizer, Embedder for DNA & Amino Acid Protein Sequences.
 Has a VQ-VAE & Evoformer architecture based encoders that could convert sequences into embeddings and vice-versa for model training use-case.
+Newer version has been moved to: [DEVS/Biosaic](https://github.com/delveopers/Biosaic/), contribute to this repo for further features

 ## Features
 - **Tokenization:** converts the sequences into K-Mers. *(for DNA only)*